momentohq/client-sdk-javascript/examples/nodejs/rate-limiter/README.md

 MOMENTO_API_KEY="yourApiKey" npm run rate-limiter 10 60 1
 ```

+## Analysis

+Read our [blog post](https://www.gomomento.com/blog/did-you-say-you-want-a-distributed-rate-limiter) for an analysis of the rate-limiter against other approaches!

 ## Conclusion

 In conclusion, Momento's Node.js Client Library empowers developers to implement efficient rate-limiting with ease, ensuring service stability and equitable resource distribution.
 It exemplifies how modern solutions can elegantly address classical challenges in distributed systems.